kxxjxxl/ecommerce-clone/README.md

 <h1> Amazon React Clone (Ecommerce Clone) </h1>
-<p> I basically wanted to learn the nooks and crannies of front end and back end so i worked on this project to understand that </p>
+<p> I wanted to learn the nooks and crannies of front end and back end so i worked on this project to understand that.
+This project is my starting point </p>

 <h3>Tech I Used</h3>